3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 }
 ```

-We also needed to define the
+The wic plugin required us to define the
 [IMAGE_BOOT_FILES](https://docs.yoctoproject.org/singleindex.html#term-IMAGE_BOOT_FILES)
 , which lists files that should
 be installed into the boot partition by the wic tool.
 We defined it in